ISC-201/assignment-8-team-awesomeness/README.md

       * the registered version of GLSL on the shader program,
       * the raw error message
 - [ ] Add utility functions and classes as you see fit.
+- [ ] Adds debugging tools like switching between wireframe view and regular view, gl error checking with file and line reporting, etc.

 ### Notes
 * Code should look clean and design should allow for scope creep and growth.
 Feel free to do whatever you see fit to achieve this.